acculess/www/README.md

 # [acculess - contactless energy](http://www.acculess.com)

+AccuLess is a wireless energy transfer solution for AA and AAA #battery sized cells.
+Instead of recharging the batteries, you can use #AccuLess cells for many years.

+Application in devices such as #keyboard, #mouse, #remotecontroller, #clock, #headset, ...

 Accu-less solution with wireless power transmission Unleash the Power of Wireless: Accu-less Solutions for Seamless Power Transmission.